eyc94/brain/data-structures/linear/array.md

   - Holds 3 rows.
 - Get the length of an array by accessing the `length` field.
   - `Collections` use the `size()` method, and the `String` uses the `length()` method.

+## :heavy_minus_sign: Misc
+- The dynamically resizing characteristic of arrays is often referred to as a `list`.